-It is natural to fall in love with the first London property you see.
+It is natural to fall in love with the first London property you see when you are looking to rent.
 There is always something exciting happening here, and living in London provides a fantastic opportunity to have fun, grow further in your career and simply live and enjoy the finer things in the biggest city in the UK.

-But, while you indulge yourselves in the wondrous idea of living in London permanently, just with anywhere else in the world, it is incredibly important to know what to look out for and what questions to ask before looking for flats to rent in Central London and the surrounding area.
+But, while you indulge yourselves in the wondrous idea of living in London permanently, just like anywhere else in the world, it is incredibly important to know what to look out for and what questions to ask before renting a flat in London and the surrounding area.

-Everyone has a clear budget in mind when looking to rent a property, but if you are struggling to find something it is easy to start the habit of increasing your budget, little by little each time.
+Everyone has a clear budget in mind when looking at renting a property in London, but if you are struggling to find something it is easy to start the habit of increasing your budget, little by little each time.
 Staying strong and sticking to what you know you can afford will help you live more comfortably in the long run, and that means you also will have additional funds for all of the fantastic social opportunities London has to offer!

-Many properties, usually ones that have been recently refurbished, do not allow personal adjustments, even down to things such as hanging photographs on the walls.
+When renting a property in London, they usually have been recently refurbished, and do not allow personal adjustments, even down to things such as hanging photographs on the walls.
 Sometimes, slightly older properties will be more flexible in allowing paint changes or even allowing pets.
 For many, the ability to make their home more personal to them is more important.
 But, if you’re not too fussed about the interiors, this isn’t a question you need to concern yourself with.
 It all depends on the particular person and property involved.

 It is easy to fall victim to the ever-changing rental market, but never feel pressured into accepting a tenancy start date that’s earlier than necessary.
 Often, a slight crossover between your previous tenancy allows you to move in gradually and gives you time to freshen up the old property.

-Additional bills may be included that you are unaware of when you initially come across the property.
+Additional bills may be included that you are unaware of when you initially come across the property to rent.
 It’s important to ask whether these additional costs are included in the rent, or if you are required to pay extra.
 This will give you a complete picture of the costs and it won’t come as a shock to you when you first establish your budget.

-Admin fees should be established first hand, and what each fee is for.
-With the government wanting to introduce legislation to ban moving-in fees to tenants, while not yet in place, it is essential to be up to date on what is acceptable and what is not.
+Admin fees should be established firsthand, and what each fee is for.
+With the government wanting to introduce legislation to ban moving-in fees for tenants, while not yet in place, it is essential to be up to date on what is acceptable and what is not.

-A property will look very different in the summer months compared to winter, where it may be damp or fall victim to mould.
+When renting a property in London, it is important to consider that the property will look very different in the summer months compared to winter, where it may be damp or fall victim to mold.
 Likewise, when first viewing in the chillier seasons, a well-insulated property may not have much ventilation in the warmer months.
 You should ask your agent or landlord for insight on the condition of the property all year round.
 Assess rental properties as if you were going to be a buyer, noticing issues is key and you can ask for these to be fixed before your tenancy starts.